DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

   The above response shows that the API Key Verification policy is being enforced as expected.

+5. Use your Postman client to send another `/GET hotels` request.
+Use the following query parameters: `zipcode=98101&radius=200&apikey=abcdefg`

+  This passes an invalid API Key.
+Examine the response in Postman.
+It's similar, but not the same.

+  NB: It is possible to customize the fault messages that are sent back by Apigee Edge when a key is not present, or is invalid.

-5. Return to the Trace screen in the Edge UI.
-Click through the transaction, and you will see that the Verify API Key policy is returning the fault, as expected.
+6. Return to the Trace screen in the Edge UI.
+Click through the transactions, and you will see that the Verify API Key policy is returning the fault, as expected.

-6. Stop the Trace session for the proxy
+7. Stop the Trace session for the proxy

 Before we can check the positive case, in which the Verify API Key policy succeeds, we need to issue an API Key.
 And for that, we need an